-Bobby Schindler is President of the Terri Schiavo Life & Hope Network and Associate Scholar at the Charlotte Lozier Institute.
+Bobby Schindler is President of the Terri Schiavo Life & Hope Network, Senior Fellow at Americans United for Life, and Associate Scholar at the Charlotte Lozier Institute.
 Bobby advocates for the medically vulnerable in honor of Terri Schiavo, his sister.
 He speaks internationally, and can be booked for speaking through Ambassador or Catholic Speakers Organization.

 As a result of my experiences fighting for my sister Terri, I’ve devoted my life to advocacy for medically vulnerable persons.
 Since 2005, through our non-profit organization, the Terri Schaivo Life & Hope Network, we’ve assisted more than 3,000 patients and families in crisis with the resources they’ve needed to fight for their loved ones.
 I’m grateful for your willingness to learn how these vulnerable persons face denial/withdraw of care by their physicians, hospitals, and insurance companies—those very people and institutions that should be helping them.

 (NRO) – I have been following — and criticizing — the bioethics movement for more than twenty years.
 As I see it, the mainstream view seeks to instill a utilitarianist philosophy on both the ethics of medicine and the public policies of health care, including where “common morality” — as the views of the great […]

 (Finger Lakes Times) – The prognosis wasn’t good for Lillie Austin.
 After suffering a traumatic brain injury at a daycare center when she was 9 months old, doctors at Golisano Children’s Hospital prepared parents Katie and Dick Austin for the worst.
 They suggested that because of her significant brain injuries, she might never be able […]